WONGA-WONGY/Calculate_age/README.md

 ## Prerequisites
 <!--Remove the below lines and add yours -->
 You only need Python to run this script.
-You can visit [here](https://www.python.org/downloads/) to download Python.
+You can visit.

 ## How to run the script
 <!--Remove the below lines and add yours -->
-Running the script is really simple!
-Just open a terminal in the folder where your script is located and run the following command :
+Running the code is really simple!
+Just run the py file with python and a terminal will pop:

     `python calculate.py`